Corrosion Resistant Shaft Collars Provide a Solution to Hostile Environments

-What materials are used in manufacturing Climax shaft collars?
+What materials are used in the manufacturing of Climax shaft collars?

 2 CommentsSteel Collars are the most commonly used and manufactured.
 The exact type of steel used varies depending on the machine process but generally low-carbon steel is used, including materials such as 1215, 1045, and 1026.
 Stainless Steel Collars are used primarily in applications

-What finishes does Climax offer on shaft collars?
+What finish does Climax offer on shaft collars?

 2 CommentsBlack oxide finish on our mild steel collars is formulated as part of the total performance of the collar.
 The black oxide affects the anti-stick-slip characteristics and helps keep the torque rating of the screw within its design parameters.
 Black oxide also has corrosion